nashville-software-school/server-side-python-curriculum/book-4-bangazon/whiteboarding/problems/highest_and_lowest.md

-### Highest and Lowest
+# Highest and Lowest

-Write a function that takes a string of comma separated numbers and returns the highest and lowest number as a dictionary
+Write a function that takes a string of comma separated numbers and returns the highest and lowest number as a dictionary.

-## Examples
+## Example Code

 ```py
 highest_and_lowest("4, 7, 55555, -29834, 89")